 \paragraph{Scoring.} There are various approaches to scoring model-generated responses for evaluation.
 Some methods rely on direct rating from humans on the model-generated responses \cite{lin-etal-2022-truthfulqa, caron-srivastava-2023-manipulating, perez-etal-2023-discovering, jiang-etal-2024-personallm, sorensen2024value, Aharoni2024, Wester2024, joshi2024personas}, while some also use model-based scoring \cite{kovač2023large, jiang2023evaluating, caron-srivastava-2023-manipulating, Sanders2023Demonstrations, jiang-etal-2024-personallm, joshi2024personas}, or predefined scoring frameworks \cite{cao-etal-2023-assessing, abdulhai2023moral, tanmay2023probing, cheng-etal-2023-marked}.
 Usually, a rating scale is given to score the acceptability of the response.
 In addition, some outputs can be directly evaluated because they come in score form (e.g. when prompted with questions and options with scaled scores), such as in \citet{miotto-etal-2022-gpt}.

 \paragraph{Alignment Metrics.} By drawing upon well-known measures of inter-annotator agreement and similarity measures, alignment metrics have been employed to measure the alignment of human and LLM responses.
-These measures include Cohen’s Kappa \cite{Argyle2023, hwang-etal-2023-aligning}, 1-Wasserstein distance (WD) \cite{santurkar2023whose, hwang-etal-2023-aligning, Sanders2023Demonstrations}, Kullback–Leibler (KL) divergence \cite{dominguez2023questioning, sun2024random}, the Euclidean distance between the model’s responses and the standard scores of humans \cite{wang2023emotional}, Jensen-Shannon Distance for model and country alignment \cite{durmus2023measuring}, as well as correlation and statistical analysis \cite{kalinin2023improving,sun2024random, jiang-etal-2024-personallm}.
+These measures include Cohen’s Kappa \cite{Argyle2023, hwang-etal-2023-aligning}, 1-Wasserstein distance (WD) \cite{santurkar2023whose, hwang-etal-2023-aligning, Sanders2023Demonstrations}, Kullback–Leibler (KL) divergence \cite{dominguez2023questioning, sun2024random}, the Euclidean distance \cite{wang2023emotional}, Jensen-Shannon Distance \cite{durmus2024towards}, Jaccard similarity \cite{geng2024large}, as well as correlation and statistical analysis \cite{kalinin2023improving,sun2024random, jiang-etal-2024-personallm}.
 Moreover, metrics have been applied to measure the alignment between variables, such as regression models for measuring the correlations between single features of different personas \cite{bisbee2023} and between different nations \cite{benkler2023assessing}.

 \paragraph{Performance Metrics.} Performance metrics (e.g. Acc., F1., Loss) have been applied to measure the quality of LLM outputs against target datasets, as in \citet{hendrycks2023aligning, jin2022,kalinin2023improving, chalkidis2024llama, lee2024large, agarwal-etal-2024-ethical-reasoning}.
 In \citet{simmons-2023-moral}, performance is assessed by comparing response content with ``moral foundations dictionaries''.
 Meanwhile, \citet{rosenbusch2023how} establish a baseline accuracy by having human experts match politicians with their ideologies, against which LLM predictions are evaluated.